-There’s a historical vibe to the celebrations at Strokestown Park House in Co Roscommon.
-At the Victorian Christmas Experience, you’ll be guided by a mischievous elf on an adventure around the Palladian mansion for storytelling and crafts as well as a chance to meet Santa and Mrs Claus.
+There’s a historical vibe to the celebrations at Strokestown Park House in Roscommon.
+At the Victorian Christmas Experience running from November 25 - December 22, you’ll be guided by a mischievous elf on an adventure around the Palladian mansion for storytelling and crafts as well as a chance to meet Santa and Mrs Claus.
 Afterwards you can head out into the woods with a hot chocolate where the festivities continue.

-Held at the Galway Racecourse, the Elf Town Santa Experience is a fun and unique Christmas celebration.
-The fun starts long before you arrive with an official invite from Santa arriving by reindeer post once you’ve booked, complete with a golden ticket and a map of Elf Town.
-The two hour experience weaves between three buildings, with plenty of surprises along the way, culminating with a visit to Santa.
-It’s on from November 25 to December 23.
+Held at the Galway Racecourse, Elf Town Galway is a fun and unique Christmas celebration.
+The two hour experience weaves between three buildings, with plenty of surprises along the way, culminating with a visit to Santa who will wow kids with little details you've shared with them in advance.
+It’s on from November 24 to December 23.

 Board the Polar Express as it passes through the Model Railway Village in Clonakilty.
 Powered by Christmas songs, the Choo Choo Road Train is a festive journey to remember where you’ll meet the elves, do some crafts and visit Santa in a train carriage.
 You’ll finish up at the Village of Lights to see a miniature West Cork all lit up.

-In Kilkenny, it isn’t Christmas until the kids have seen Santa arrive into the city by boat and bike.
-The Santa City Cycle on November 26 marks the start of Yulefest Kilkenny, with the big man himself making his way through town.
-For the rest of the festival, there are festive movies screened with Kilkenny Castle as the backdrop, wreath making workshops and a Christmas market where you can get fresh crêpes and hot chocolate to keep you nice and toasty.
-Yulefest is running from November 25 to Christmas Eve.
+In Kilkenny, it isn’t Christmas until the kids have seen Santa arrive into the city by boat.
+November 25 marks the start of Yulefest Kilkenny, with the big man himself riding down the River Nore and making his way through town.
+For the rest of the festival, explore Santa's magical village, see spectacular Christmas trees, learn to make a wreath or wander the central Christmas market where you can get fresh crêpes and hot chocolate to keep you nice and toasty.
+Yulefest is running from November 25 - December 23.

-Held on Wexford Quay, Winterland is home to many a festive treat, from reindeer snacks in Mrs Claus’ kitchen to ice skating at Wexford on Ice.
+Held on Wexford Quay, Wexford Winterland is home to many a festive treat.
 The big attraction is a trip to see Santa at the North Pole where you can get a photo in his magical sleigh.
 The whole experience wraps up with a festive movie screened in the North Star Cinema.
-It’s running from December 1-23.
+It’s running from November 30 - December 23.

-On the grounds of Belvedere House Gardens and Park in Co Westmeath, the forests will be illuminated with enchanting, twinkling lights for the annual Land of Light.
-The trees, the buildings and the night sky are all lit up in a magical display that runs from November 18 to December 27.
-On December 4, there’s a special Sensory Evening with reduced noise, quieter music and toned down lighting, which is designed for guests with autism and sensory processing disorders.
+On the grounds of Belvedere House Gardens and Park in Westmeath, the forests will be illuminated with enchanting, twinkling lights for the annual Land of Light.
+The trees, the buildings and the night sky are all lit up in a magical display that runs from November 10 to December 23.

-Every year, Rathwood Home and Garden World in Co Carlow is taken over with all things Christmas when Santa Visits the Big Top.
+Every year, Rathwood Home and Garden World in Carlow is taken over with all things Christmas with the Rathwood Santa Train.
 The whole family can hop aboard the Rathwood Express to journey through the enchanted forest, ending at the Big Top for an all singing, all dancing show from Santa, Mrs Claus and the elves.
 Afterwards, each child gets a gift from Santa in the Toy Factory.
-The show is created by Spotlight Productions (the team behind the Late Late Toy Show) and is running every weekend from November 20 to December 24.
+The show is created by Spotlight Productions (the team behind the Late Late Toy Show) and is running every weekend from November 25 to December 23.

-There’s a brand new Santa Express train at this year’s Wicklow Christmas Market, which takes kids through the Tunnel of Lights on their way to the North Pole.
+The Santa Express train is back at this year’s Wicklow Christmas Market, which takes kids through the Tunnel of Lights on their way to the North Pole.
 The elves put on a show and Mrs Claus reads a story, before it’s time to visit Santa himself.
-Last year’s Eco Ice Rink has expanded in size, so you can skate on an environmentally friendly ice that feels like the real deal.
+Last year’s Eco Ice Rink has expanded into the Eco Alpine Skate Trail, so you can skate on environmentally-friendly ice that feels like the real deal.
 The market itself is packed with stalls selling food, ornaments and toys, and there’s a fun fair with carnival rides, too.
-The market runs from November 19 to December 18.
+The market runs from November 18 to December 17.

-The Loughcrew Lights event sees the grounds of Loughcrew Estate in Co Meath taken over by a light display, with each year bringing a different theme into the mix.
-This year, the installations are based around Celtic myths and legends, with the stories of Ireland’s heroes and villains told through lights, soundscapes and projections.
-It’s on between November 11 and January 3.
+The Loughcrew Wonderland Light Show event sees the grounds of Loughcrew Estate in Meath taken over by a light display, with each year bringing a different theme into the mix.
+This year, the installations will bring visitors though the history of St. Oliver Plunkett's family church through lights, soundscapes and projections.
+It’s on from November 24 - December 23.